kim-nguyenkhn/git-tutorial/README.md

 1. Fork the repo into your profile.
 2. Clone your own fork in your terminal window.
 3. Open kittens.md & make changes.
+4. Commit & push your changes.
-4. Create a new Pull Request (PR) to merge your changes into kim-nguyenkhn/git-tutorial.
+5. Create a new Pull Request (PR) to merge your changes into kim-nguyenkhn/git-tutorial.
 ```

 ### 1. Forking